 Palaeobotany is a lifely discipline positioned between geosciences and biosciences.
 It deals with the evolution of plant life from its beginnings on the one hand, and pays attention to the rocks containing the respective fossils on the other.

 Fossil plants may be essential in resolving phylogenies of extant taxa in deep time.
 Plant macro- and microfossils are frequently applied for stratigraphic purposes and may also be important in palaeoecology and facies analysis, especially in the terrestrial realm.
 Therefore, plant remains should not be underestimated in their importance for the understanding of sedimentary systems and palaeoclimates.
-With its regard to deep time, research and collections of the Palaeobotanical Section at Frankfurt am Main should be assigned to “Biodiversity and Earth System Dynamics”.
+With its regard to deep time, research and collections of the Palaeobotanical Section at Frankfurt am Main contributes intensively to the Research field “Biodiversity and Earth System Dynamics”.